Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

     - As title choose "[`USERNAME`] Docker Container Recipe".
     - Make sure all files are up to date (`testfile`, `Dockerfile`).
     - Attach the screenshot ("Attach a file") that you made in the previous step.
-    - Add the label `Docker` label to the issue and assign the issue to `jaustar`.
+    - Add the label `Docker` label to the merge request and assign the merge request to `jaustar`.
     - Double-check that all files are in the repository and up to date.
-    - If everything looks good, create the issue.
+    - If everything looks good, create the merge request.

 ### Further Information (Docker)